mazghul/tce_python_public_archive/README.md

     main()
 ```

-Thought it is not mandatory, we recommend you to keep this format for every .py file.
+Though it is not mandatory, we recommend you to keep this format for every .py file.

 For Markdwon ref: https://guides.github.com/features/mastering-markdown/#examples